 The registration period for the course is between April 1 and June 1, with the latter date being the absolute cut-off for registration.
 Participants will enroll at NIU as a Student-at-Large (SAL) and then complete the institutional paperwork to register for the class and participate in the program.
 You must complete all required paperwork for SAL admission to the university as well as for the Study Abroad program.

-If you wish to sign up for this program please email firstname.lastname@example.org with a request for all of the paperwork associated with earning graduate credit.
+If you wish to sign up for this program please go to this website.
 We will also email you the IQTR Assignment Handbook and the IQTR Project Final Grading Rubric.

 The cost for the 3-credit course is $1,100.00.
 This cost includes travel insurance, instructional fees, ITIC travel card, and one copy of an official transcript upon completion.

 Participants have two semesters (summer and fall) to complete all of the requirements of this course.
 You will receive an incomplete for the SU semester until the coursework is submitted.
 A grade must be submitted, according to university policy, by the end of the fall term.